Iran Reports Highest One-Day Toll Since Coronavirus Outbreak Began

 Epicenter of Middle East

 Iran emerged early on as an epicenter of coronavirus.
-While it shut down schools and canceled events in March, the Iranian government’s reluctance to restrict travel with China and implement effective social distancing measures led to surge in cases.
+While it shut down schools and canceled events in March, the Iranian government’s reluctance to restrict travel with China and implement effective social distancing measures led to a surge in cases.
 Meanwhile, the government also criticized US sanctions for preventing the import of medicine and inhibiting the country’s healthcare system.

 Against the advice of health experts, the country allowed some businesses to reopen in April amid fears that efforts to curb the spread of coronavirus would lead to economic devastation.
 Cases continued to spike as domestic travel restrictions were lifted.
 In May, mosques reopened for the fasting month of Ramadan.